 3. Use more than one source.
 Different instructors have different styles that speak better to one student over others.
 Don’t just get one book and hope that it will cover everything, because it may not.
-I’ve read a lot of different books but the way that Ross teaches sub-netting in his videos just made the topic finally click for me.
-But there were certainly other topics that Ross didn’t do a great job of covering that I found that Paul did in his books.
+I’ve read a lot of different books, but the way that Ross teaches sub-netting in his videos just made the topic finally click for me.
+But there were undoubtedly other topics that Ross didn’t do a great job of covering that I found that Paul did in his books.

 Finally, don’t stop.
 I’m not stopping.
 It’s been less than a week since I passed my exam and I’ve already dove in on the next book and cert, the CCDA.

 Well, hopefully, someone will be able to benefit from my experience.
 If you’re reading this article, I thank you for stopping by my blog, and I wish you all the best on your next exam!

 you have inspired me. am going to sit for exam 2 December 2018 … after reading everything you’ve written … you just gave me strength and hope. …

 Go for it Stephen, you got this!
 Please keep me posted.

 Amazing journey.
 I have started journey of CCNA Exam with “dumpsforsure”